 “Guilt-free” is a strong word, especially when put into the same phrase as “chocolate cake”.
 However, once you’ve tried my recipe, you’ll understand my sentiment.

 I created this recipe through trial and error as I was on a quest to find the perfect chocolate cake and icing for my brother’s homecoming.
 My brother suffers from leaky gut syndrome, which does not allow his body to digest any form of gluten or dairy.
 Making him a chocolate cake seemed apt, having not seen him in three years.
 Umpteen trials later, I understood the basic proportions and approximate quantities needed to prepare the cake.
 A basic cake consists of:

 Fat: I use a combination of canola and coconut oils; oil in chocolate cake makes for a tender crumb.
 Use oils that aren’t high in flavour to avoid a clash with the chocolate.

 Sweetener: I use liquid honey or organic maple syrup, which makes the batter runnier, however, it also gives the cake moisture.

-Leavening agent: there are four leavening agents in this cake to ensure that it’s light and airy without much effort.
+Leavening agent: I use four leavening agents in this cake to ensure that it’s light and airy without much effort.
 Eggs are not only leavening agents here, but they also bind the batter together.
 For a vegetarian or vegan option, use flaxseed eggs instead.
 Baking powder, bicarb of soda and vinegar assist in creating a light-textured cake.